Macalha/svg/README.md

 # svg
-Exercise to make SVG graphics
+Examples to learn how to create SVG graphics